akka/alpakka/docs/src/main/paradox/geode.md

 # Apache Geode

-[Apache Geode](http://geode.apache.org) is a distributed datagrid (formerly called ["Gemfire" which is now Pivotal's packaging of Geode](https://pivotal.io/pivotal-gemfire)).
+[Apache Geode](https://geode.apache.org) is a distributed datagrid (formerly called ["Gemfire" which used to be Pivotal's packaging of Geode and now is VMware Tanzu](https://tanzu.vmware.com/gemfire)).

 Alpakka Geode provides flows and sinks to put elements into Geode, and a source to retrieve elements from it.
 It stores key-value-pairs.
 Keys and values must be serialized with Geode's support for it.